jtaleric/cilium-testplan-proposal/test-plans/performance/draft-servicemesh-performance.md

 Counter                                 Value       Per second cluster_manager.cluster_added           4           inf
 ```
-   > We will run with a single connection and attempt to achieve 1000rps.
-Since we are testing in mainly cloud environments.
-This can be adjusted if you are running in a more controlled deployment such as bare- metal.
+   > This will run with a single connection and attempt to achieve 1000rps.
-9. Setup your env vars for the test
+8. Setup your env vars for the test
     ```
     NAME    - Name of the test, ie l7Policy
     STORE   - Store the system metrics to ES w/ kube-burner
     ```
+9. Kick off the test script `scripts/service-mesh/run.sh`

+The `run.sh` script will generate some log artifacts that contain the results.

+      > grep benchmark_http_client.latency_2xx -A9 * | grep 0.95

+      To capture the 95%tile latency observed during the workload

+      > grep benchmark.http_2xx *

+      To capture the rps observed during the workload

 #### Metrics
+- Requests Per Second (rps)

+    Total number of requests that Nighthawk was able to achieve.

+- Latency (us)

+   Response time observed during the workload

+- CPU Utilization (% idle)

+   While we capture all CPU utilization, we will focus on the idle CPU which will give us an idea of how much available CPU is left for other applications while under load.

+- Memory Utilization (% available)

+## 2 Scale